mautic/developer-documentation-new/docs/rest_api/forms.rst

 POST parameters
 ---------------

-Mautic accepts the same parameters for editing a Form as those described in :ref:`Form properties <get Form properties>`.
+Accepts the same parameters as those described in :ref:`Create Form <create Form POST parameters>`.
+All parameters are optional.

-.. vale off

-Use the ``fields`` associative array to manage Form components and the ``actions`` associative array to manage post-submission behaviors.
-For details on these objects, refer to :ref:`Form Field properties <get Form Field properties>` and :ref:`Form action properties <get Form action properties>`.

-.. vale on

 Response
 ========